Vomit Phobia, Panic, Effects

 Fear is typically a short-term response to a clearly identifiable threat (American Psychological Association, 2018).

 Emetophobia is defined as an intense fear of vomiting.
 Individuals may fear vomiting themselves or witnessing others vomit (Petell & Bilsky, 2025; Verwoerd et al., 2016).
 Emetophobia is a type of specific phobia.
+To understand its broader context, it is helpful to consider how panic attacks and cognitive factors contribute.

 Panic Attacks and Cognitive Factors in Specific Phobia